-I recently wrote about the challenges of caring for your elderly parents while they still live at home and just recently this has become a little more important to us due to the fact that Mum has had rather a patchy year of it so far, health wise.
+Caring for elderly relatives isn’t always easy and I recently wrote about the challenges of caring for your elderly parents while they still live at home.
+Just recently this has become a little more important to us due to the fact that Mum has had rather a patchy year of it so far, health-wise.

 My parents are in their late 70s and still fully mobile and I have to say that I would far prefer to look after them at home for as long as possible before considering residential care.

 But I am increasingly aware that, for them to live at home in comfort and safety, we will eventually have to make some changes to their house.

 It’s amazing what you have to think of when it comes to avoiding accidents – for example, my parents have had to swop to a cool wall toaster in case Mum touches it when she is unwell.
 (She suffers from Temporal Lobe Epilepsy).

 Then there are things like installing a handrail alongside the steps which lead down to their house and another to help them to walk down their sloping drive which is treacherous in icy weather.